pilgrim00/ai2apps/README.md

 ## News

-:fire: June 20, 2024: The browser's control capabilities have been comprehensively upgraded!
-It now supports Web Agents learning to control web pages in a Zero-shot manner, and enables users to build Web Agent+RPA systems that can adaptively interface with target web pages.
+:fire: June 20, 2024: Browser control capabilities upgraded!
+Web Agents can now learn to control web pages via zero-shot learning, enabling users to build Web Agents + RPA that dynamically adapt to target web pages.

 :fire: June 15, 2024: Supports fully automatic and semi-automatic development mechanisms for Agents/components.
-No programming required; users can build new Agents/components through interaction with Agent language.
+Users can interact with Agent languages to build new Agents/components without programming.

 :fire: June 15, 2024: Supports the Release of Agents/components.
 Users can freely share Agents/components with each other.